 Brake Testing checks that the vehicle can be brought to a controlled stop.
-No vehicle is permitted at this station until it has passed E-scrutineering, mechanical scrutineering, tilt table testing, rain testing and ready-to-drive-sound-testing.
+No vehicle is permitted at this station until it has passed E-scrutineering, mechanical scrutineering, tilt table testing and rain testing.
 Proofs of this are the respective stickers which must be applied to the car.